-Oil giants find there’s nowhere to hide from doomsday market
+Oil giants can’t hide from doomsday market

 Exxon Mobil Corp.and Royal Dutch Shell Plc this week reported their lowest quarterly profits since 1999 and 2005, respectively.
 Chevron Corp.’s third straight loss marked the longest slump in 27 years, and BP Plc lodged its lowest refining margins in six years.